ravilla7032/books_project_by_anilravilla/README.md

   pip install -r requirements.txt

 4. Create the PostgreSQL Database:
-  Create a PostgreSQL database named books_buzz, create a user named admin1 with the password admin@123, and grant all privileges to this user on the database, using below commands
+  Create a PostgreSQL database named books_buzz and a user named admin1 with the password admin@123.
+Grant all privileges on the database to this user.

-  CREATE DATABASE <name>;
-  CREATE USER <username> WITH PASSWORD <'password'>;
-  GRANT ALL PRIVILEGES ON DATABASE <dbname> TO <username>;

-  Save the following database credentials to your .env file:
-  DB_ENGINE='django.db.backends.postgresql'
-  DB_NAME='books_buzz'
-  DB_USER='admin1'
-  DB_PASSWORD='admin@123'
-  DB_HOST='localhost'
-  DB_PORT='5432'
+  Save the database details for later use in a .env file with the following entries: DB_NAME=books_buzz, DB_USER=admin1, and DB_PASSWORD=admin@123.

-**5. Configure Environment Variables:**
+5. Configure Environment Variables:
-  _Create a .env file in the project root and add the following:_
+   Create a .env file in the project root and add the following:

   DEBUG=1
   SECRET_KEY='django-insecure-fgi*9*)xsd=p=^d)$a*5b%ms^9efm4e*(7ybwk65xl3!u4+g1)'

-  # Database Credentials
   DB_ENGINE='django.db.backends.postgresql'
   DB_NAME='books_buzz'
   DB_USER='admin1'